planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 The raster-versus-vector determination is called scoring.
 The score itself is known as the kmscore.
-The kmscore is a value between 0 and 100, where 0 means “force raster” and 100 means “force vector”.
+The kmscore is a value between 0 and 100, where 0 means "force raster" and 100 means "force vector".
 The values in between use a abstruse formula, and in general it is perhaps best to try out a few values to see how performant your display is.
 The default is 50.

 Since we have a small number of features here, we want to force vector display.
 To do this, we are going to set a kmscore of 100.